cuygur/explorewanchain/staking/node_setup.md

 The script will prompt you to enter the password for the validator account.

 After executing the script you should see three pieces of information that you need to save.
-That includes your the validator public address and two other keys which you need for the contract to execute.
+That includes your validator public address and two other keys which you need for the contract to execute.
 You will not receive a private key, however the keystore/json file is generated (protected with the password you specified during the script generation).
-That keystore file is generated in a folder like this ( /home/<account name>/.wanchain/testnet/keystore or something similar to that).
+That keystore file is generated in a folder like this: `/home/<account name>/.wanchain/testnet/keystore`

 #### 2) Register validator from wallet